The Red Pony (1949 film)

-The Red Pony is a 1949 American rural drama film in Technicolor based on John Steinbeck's 1937 novella of the same name.
+The Red Pony is a 1949 American Technicolor drama film directed by Lewis Milestone and starring Myrna Loy, Robert Mitchum and Louis Calhern.
+It is based on John Steinbeck's 1937 novella of the same name.
 Steinbeck also wrote the screenplay for this film.
+It was distributed by Republic Pictures.

 Plot

 The Tiflin family live in a remote ranch in the Salinas Valley in California.
 Tom Tiflin, a young boy, is given a small pony by his father, Fred Tiflin.
-His grandfather (a Buffalo Bill type character) tells rambling and exaggerated tales of the west over meal times.
+His grandfather tells rambling and exaggerated tales of the west over meal times.
 Fred is tired of his stories but his daughter (Fred's wife) likes his eccentricity.
 Most of his stories revolve around his leading a wagon train cross country in the pioneer days.

-Tom asks stable-helper Billy Buck (Mitchum) to help him raise and train it so that it can be ridden.
+Tom asks stable-helper Billy Buck (Mitchum) to help him raise and train the pony so that it can be ridden.
 Buck gives him a saddle and they name the pony Gabilan.
 Tom shows the pony to his young friends.

 During a rainstorm, the pony escapes the stable and subsequently develops a fever.
 Despite Buck's efforts to nurse the pony, it develops strangles and requires a tracheotomy.
 Shortly after the procedure, the pony escapes from the farm.
 Tom follows the pony's hoofprints to a gully where it has died and is being eaten by vultures.
 He blames Buck for not saving the pony's life.
 Buck, feeling remorse, prepares to kill his own pregnant mare in order to give Tom a colt.
 Tom grows angry at Buck's willingness to sacrifice a horse and steals his knife.
 When they return to the stable, the foal has been born naturally, with both mother and colt surviving.